Behavior

 AFFILIATIVE BEHAVIOR IN WILD HORSES

-In Summer of 2023, I was invited to Understand Horses Live, an international panel of experts on horses consisting of behaviorists, physiotherapists, veterinarians, and academics.
-My presentation on affiliative behaviors in feral horses is now available on-demand!
+In Summer of 2023, I was invited to Understand Horses Live to present in person.
+My talk on affiliative behaviors in feral horses is now available on-demand!
 This presentation focuses on behaviors that occur following conflicts between individuals of a band.
 I also highly recommend both their other on-demand and scheduled courses which are available on the Understand Horses website.

 Link to Course: Best Friends?
 Affiliative Behavior in Wild Horses